material-components/material-components-ios/contributing/README.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](https://github.com/google/material-components-ios/issues) to our GitHub repository.
-Even better: submit a fix as a pull request!
+Even better: send a fix as a [pull request](https://github.com/google/material-components-ios/compare/)!

 - - -